Concepts

 -

-Python Native - as mentioned above, it's possible to run arbitrary Python computation in pipelines.
-You can even import your favorite packages to use and/or make external API calls.
+Python Native - as mentioned above, it's possible to run arbitrary Python computation using any Python libraries.

 -